I was up late last night teaching a new puppy how to go up and downstairs, which means you got to put your hands on a puppy's butt.

 When they wanted to give it back, they had to give up equity.

-The original TIRP legislation required that money made from the program should be paid into the general fund of the Treasury for reduction of public debt, but now Barney Frank wants to spend it before it gets to the treasury.
+The original TARP legislation required that money made from the program should be paid into the general fund of the treasury for reduction of public debt.

 I'm sorry.

-Oh I I can't I can't stop laughing about all this stuff.
+I can't stop laughing about all this stuff.

 I mean, I'm angry as you are about it.

-It is just it's just but it's so brazen, it's so out in the open for everybody to see.
+It's so out in the open for everybody to see.

-Where's that sound bite?
+Where's that soundbite?

-You got a count sound by number 20?
+You got a soundbite number 20?

 Yeah, here it is.